 - Reusable shopping bags (composed of plastic or fabric);

-- Fuel tanks for private use (jerry can);
+- Fuel tanks for private use;

 - Glass bottles (for oil or spirits, sold in the oil or spirit store);

-- Coffee to go mugs sold by stores;
+- Coffee to go cups sold by stores;

-- Spice mills sold with the product;
+- Spice mills sold with the product; and

-- Reusable beverage containers sold for refill by consumers; and

 - Tupperware.

-In hybrid systems, the only quantities known are the numbers of reusable packaging items sold and the numbers of refills over the calculation period.
-As the monitoring and validation of data for such hybrid systems is not possible, hybrid systems are therefore excluded from the scope of reported reusable packaging.
+In hybrid systems, the relevant data are the numbers of reusable packaging items sold and the numbers of refills over the calculation period.
+As the monitoring and validation of data for such hybrid systems is not feasible for most systems, hybrid systems are therefore excluded from the scope of reported reusable packaging.